openproblems-bio/website/content/benchmarks/denoising/_index.md

 +++
 title = "Denoising"
-summary = "Denoising UMI counts by Molecular Cross Validation" headless = false theme = "op"
+summary = "Removing noise in sparse single-cell RNA-sequencing count data" headless = false theme = "op"
 +++

 ## The task

-Single-cell RNA-Seq protocols only detect a small fraction of the mRNA molecules present in each cell.
+Single-cell RNA-Seq protocols only detect a fraction of the mRNA molecules present in each cell.
 As a result, the measurements (UMI counts) observed for each gene and each cell are associated with generally high levels of technical noise ([Grün et al., 2014](https://www.nature.com/articles/nmeth.2930)).
 Denoising describes the task of